 - Use an at-home face mask or get a salon facial.
 (Don't risk an allergic reaction closer to your wedding day.)

-- Want a sparkling big-day smile?
-Cut down on tea and coffee now and try whitening toothpaste.
+- Cut down on tea and coffee now and try whitening toothpaste.
 You may also want to consider a professional bleaching by a dentist, or using an over-the-counter whitening system.

 - Get your final haircut or trim.
 No experimenting here, just stick to the look you love.

-- Exfoliate and moisturize.
-Soft and silky elbows, hands, and feet are marriage musts.
+- Exfoliate and moisturize your skin.
+Soft and silky elbows, hands and feet are marriage musts.

 - Drink lots of water to help keep your skin clear and glowing.